FilipaDurao/FEUP-LCOM-TPs/README.md

 (Credits to Miguel Pereira Duarte (miguelpduarte , https://github.com/miguelpduarte) for the README layout)

 ### Notes:
-All the Labs and the final project developed in this course were in full collaboration with my lab partener, Filipa Durão (FilipaDurao , https://github.com/FilipaDurao).
+All the Labs and the final project developed in this course were in full collaboration with my lab partener, Rui Alves (xRuiAlves , https://github.com/xRuiAlves).
 This course's grade is only based on the evaluation of the laboratories and final project.
 For this reason, the course's teachers are very straight when it comes to copying code: They have a good algorithm that finds if you are re-using code from me or from any other student that has already completed the course.
 Thus, I strongly advise you to not copy any code: The punishments are from 0 in the Lab grade to instantly failing the Curricular Unit.
 Be honest and don't cheat.
 I will hold no responsability whatsoever if you get caught cheating.
 Also, some of the libraries and header files in this repository were not developed by me or by my co-worker, they were developed and handed to us by the curricular unit teachers.